Weighted slice rank and a minimax correspondence to Strassen's spectra: Asymptotic weighted slice rank

 \begin{definition} Let $V_1$, $V_2$, $V_3$ be vector spaces over an algebraically closed field $K$.
 A tensor $T \in V_1 \otimes V_2 \otimes V_3$ is called \emph{semistable} if the Zariski closure\footnote{Over $\C$ this coincides with the closure in the Euclidean topology.
 (See, e.g.,~\cite[Lem.~3.1]{Wallach2017}.)} of the orbit $\SL(V_1) \times \SL(V_2) \times \SL(V_3) \cdot T$ does not contain $0$.
 Otherwise the tensor is called \emph{unstable}. \footnote{When $K$ is not algebraically closed, we call a tensor semistable (unstable) if it becomes semistable (unstable) after extending the field to the algebraic closure $\overline{K}$.} \end{definition}

-The following semistability test, which follows from the results of Kempf~\cite{kempf1978instability}, and the proof of which we defer to~\cref{sec:sstest}, gives a simple but powerful necessary condition for a tensor to be semistable.
+The following semistability test, which follows from the results of Kempf~\cite{kempf1978instability}, and the proof of which we defer to~\ref{sec:sstest}, gives a simple but powerful necessary condition for a tensor over an algebraically closed field to be semistable.

-\begin{lemma}[Semistability test] Let $V_1, V_2, V_3$ be irreducible representations of a group $\Gamma$.
-Let $\Gamma$ act diagonally on the tensor product $V_1 \otimes V_2 \otimes V_3$.
+\begin{lemma}[Semistability test] Let $V_1, V_2, V_3$ be irreducible representations of a group $\Gamma$ defined over an algebraically closed field $K$.
+Consider the induced action of $\Gamma$ on the tensor product $V_1 \otimes V_2 \otimes V_3$.
 For any nonzero tensor $T \in V_1 \otimes V_2 \otimes V_3$, if~$T$ is invariant under the action of $\Gamma$, then $T$ is semistable under the action of the group $\SL(V_1) \times \SL(V_2) \times \SL(V_3)$.\footnote{We stress that the semistability of tensors is always taken with respect to the action of the group~$\SL(V_1) \times \SL(V_2) \times \SL(V_3)$ and we will not mention this explicitly anymore.
-The group $\Gamma$ in \cref{lem:irrsemis} could be any group, as long as its action on the $V_i$ is irreducible.} \footnote{The condition in the semistabiliy test is \emph{sufficient} for semistability but not \emph{necessary} as the following example shows.
+The group $\Gamma$ in \cref{lem:irrsemis} could be any group, as long as its action on the $V_i$ is irreducible.} $^,$\footnote{The condition in the semistabiliy test is \emph{sufficient} for semistability but not \emph{necessary} as the following example shows.
 It can be shown that the direct sum $\langle 2,2,2\rangle \oplus \langle 1\rangle$ is semistable using the fact that this tensor is tight and the ideas of \cref{subsec:tight}.
 However, by considering the stabilizer it follows that this tensor does not satisfy the condition of the semistability test.} \end{lemma}

 We will use the semistability test in proofs in \cref{subsec:complex} and \cref{subsec:tight}.
 For now we use the test to give simple explicit examples of semistable tensors, so that the reader has some tensors to work with in the rest of this subsection.